 The Causes of Zoom (or Video Conference) Fatigue

 The bottom line is it is difficult to communicate through a screen, especially when juxtaposed with comparably normal face-to-face interactions that we were all accustomed to prior to the pandemic that changed the world.
+However, studies have shown that only a small percent of communication is conveyed through words alone.

 Tips for Preventing and Managing Zoom Fatigue